 The Ultimate Guide to Cookie Dough Fundraising

-Cookie fundraisers are one of the most popular ways groups and organizations can raise money.
+Cookie fundraisers are among the most popular fundraising ideas for groups and organizations to raise money.
 Schools, churches, and various nonprofits have all utilized cookie dough fundraising or cookie fundraising to varying success.
 The most notable example is The Girl Scouts of America, who make over $800 million from cookie sales each year.

 But are cookie fundraisers the best way for your organization to raise money?